Assistance programs Perry, Crawford, and Spencer County.

-Utility bill assistance, including heating and cooling.
+- Utility bill assistance, including heating and cooling.
 Financial assistance may be available to help elderly, low-income, seniors, and disabled households in Perry, Spencer, and Crawford Indiana pay their summer cooling as well as winter heating bills.
 The primary program offered is known as LIHEAP, but other resources and crisis programs may be administered (or referred too) as well.

-Rental and housing assistance is offered from Section 8 housing vouchers.
+- Rental and housing assistance is offered from Section 8 housing vouchers.
 This is a federal government program that will pay a portion of the housing expenses for approved homes and apartments, and Lincoln Hills Development Corporation is an application site for it.
-Read more Section 8 housing.
+Read more on Section 8 housing.

-Weatherization will make homes more energy efficient, help people save money on their bills, and reduce long-term energy usage.
+- Weatherization will make homes more energy efficient, help people save money on their bills, and reduce long-term energy usage.
 All improvements are free for approved Crawford, Perry, and Spencer Indiana residents.

-Individual Development Accounts are special savings accounts.
+- Individual Development Accounts are special savings accounts.
 Money that is saved can be used to pay for expenses such as starting a business, purchasing a home.
 Savings can be used to pay for other bills including college or other job training.
 Some savings may be matched as well.

-Head Start is paid for by the U.S. Department of Health and Human Services (HHS), but is offered across most towns and counties.
+- Head Start is paid for by the U.S. Department of Health and Human Services (HHS), but is offered across most towns and counties.
 The government funds this comprehensive child development program for children from low-income families.
 Family Involvement, Education, Health, Social Services, Nutrition, and Handicap services are paid for and available at centers located in Spencer, Crawford, Harrison, and Perry Counties Indiana.
 Early Head Start is also offered for even younger children who range in age from 0 to 3 years old.

-Healthy Families Program is offered for young children and pre-natal mothers.
+- Healthy Families Program is offered for young children and pre-natal mothers.
 This visit promotes positive parent-child interaction, health and nutrition, and healthy childhood growth and development.

-Foreclosure and Housing Counseling/Homeownership.
+- Foreclosure and Housing Counseling/Homeownership.
 The community action agency is also a HUD-approved and certified non-profit Housing Counseling Agency.
 Current homeowners, and people looking to buy a home, can receive access to services in areas such as free foreclosure prevention, first time homeownership, budgeting, rental assistance, eviction and foreclosure prevention issues.
 In some cases a minimal fee may be required from clients.

-Fans and air conditioners may be provided too during the summer.
+- Fans and free air conditioners may be provided too during the summer.
 A limited number of free or low cost fans and window unit air conditioners are available for disabled, senior citizens or families with a child of 5 years of age or under.
 All applicants need to have a household member that has a serious medical condition.
 Lo